 - Home /

 - Other Causes Of Personal Injuries

-Although Arizona car accidents are one of the most common types of personal injury cases, there are other types of injuries that can also give rise to the filing of a personal injury lawsuit.
-If you have been the victim of an injury due to the another’s action or inaction, please contact the Phoenix and Tucson area personal injury attorneys to discuss your case.
+Although Arizona car accidents are the most common cause of personal injury cases, there are other situations that can also give rise to a personal injury lawsuit.
+If you have been the victim of an injury due to another’s negligent actions, please contact the Phoenix and Tucson area personal injury attorneysto discuss your case.

 - Dog Bite and Other Animal Bite Cases